compulim/acme-http-01-azure-key-vault-middleware/README.md

 Although it is more efficient to use Azure blob storage for keeping HTTP-01 challenge responses, it will requires 2 separate resources and additional logistics.

 To simplify set up, we prefer to keep the HTTP-01 responses in Azure Key Vault as secret.
-Since we are not accessing these responses frequently, the impact on billing should be negligible.
+Since we are not accessing these responses frequently, estimated billing for each certificate is less than USD 0.10 per month.

 As an additional benefit, Azure Key Vault will automatically expire responses, which help improving security.